8 Inventory Demand Forecasting Techniques You Must Try in 2020

 2. Inventory demand trends

-Products will also follow demand trends as they move through the product cycle.
+Items will also follow demand trends as they move through the product cycle.
 For example, in the growth phase, the trend in demand will be upwards, whilst in the decline phase, the trend will reverse.

-Make sure you look out for such trends in your historical demand data and adjust your forecasts accordingly.
+Make sure you look out for such trends in your historical demand data and adjust your inventory forecasts accordingly.
 There’s no point creating a forecast based solely on your base demand if items are following a specific trend.

 3. Forecasting seasonal demand